NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/clear-all.md

 In the model example below, we have two buttons.
-The first one makes patches' color yellow and asks turtles to draw some random lines.
+The first one makes the patches' color yellow and asks turtles to draw some random lines.
 The second button simply runs the `clear-all` primitive to clear everything.